fyrox-book/fyrox-book.github.io/src/fyrox/beginning/editor_overview.md

 dropping the desired asset from the `Asset Browser`.
 You'll see a preview of the object while dragging it.

-You can do the same with other scenes made in the editor (`rgs` files), for example, you can create a scene with a few objects in it with some scripts and re-use to create other scenes.
+You can do the same with other scenes made in the editor (`rgs` files), for example, you can create a scene with a few objects in it with some scripts and re-use them within other scenes.
 Such scenes are called [prefabs](../scene/prefab.md).

 ## Saving a Scene